 My father died in the early morning hours of Father's Day, about a month ago.
 My husband and I have been keeping my mother company since then.
 We're grateful for flexible schedules -- an upside of being a writer married to a teacher on summer vacation.
 As the days pass, we are finding our way to … [Read more...] about This Is How We Grieve

 My father wrote the liturgy for his memorial service many years before his death.
 Working with it after he died, I felt very close to him.
 As a pastor, I have planned and conducted many funerals.
-Years ago Dad asked me to send him a list of suitable scriptures.
-He did a good job choosing -- one of … [Read more...] about Memorial Service Liturgy
+Years ago Dad told me he wanted to prepare his own memorial service liturgy, and asked me to send him a … [Read more...] about Memorial Service Liturgy